 - Create an Inclusion Action Plan for your mentoring program

 “This [training program] provided fundamental knowledge.
 It helped us to think about ableism in our organization and expanding the idea of “what is disability?”
-In particular, it highlighted how disability can be both seen and hidden and introduced us to the different models of disability.
-We found that the information around the ADA and reasonable accommodations gave us tangible steps for how we could approach awareness around disability, inclusion, and ableism at our organization.
-We learned about how to be proactive instead of reactive in terms of providing reasonable accommodations.”
+In particular […] we found that the information around the ADA and reasonable accommodations gave us tangible steps for how we could approach awareness around disability, inclusion, and ableism at our organization.”